 Lord Baden-Powell, who inspired modern-day Scouting, first addressed this type of character in his 1908 classic, Scouting for Boys.
 Here is a quote from the book:

 The idea of helping an old woman across the street came from this book and is as relevant today as it was 110 years ago.
-Yes, it might sound corny or old fashioned, but I think our country could use a little more of this type of character.
+Yes, it might sound corny or old fashioned, but I think our country could use a little more of this.

 Back to the research.
 The research has a goal of showing how Scouters are involved in this character-building process.
 Scouters play such an important role in Scouting.
 Most are volunteers who give time to help our boys (and soon girls) become better leaders and citizens.
 I look forward to seeing how this research turns out.